Galaxies99/TransCG-data-collector/readme.md

-# 6dPose Annotator for Camera
+# Depth Filler Data Collector

 This project is mainly written by [Tony Fang](https://github.com/Galaxies99) based on the initial project by [Minghao Gou](https://github.com/GouMinghao).
 This project aims to develop a convenient manual annotator when raw models and scenes are given, along with a handy data collector.
 In this special camera version of 6dpose annotator, the scene is captured by a RealSense camera.